5/12/2025

 Kyle Mixon

-Great, thanks guys.
-And then on the CIMOA1 news, the update here, the kits will be compatible on flow cytometers kind of early on here.
-Just curious about what that really means for this year going forward, especially synergies.
-So again, maybe immunology focus, but could this help you expand to maybe MRD applications in the hemonk world, given that's where flow is kind of being used today in some cases?
-And also, any synergies with the ACOIA transaction, given there's definitely overlaps in ACOIA's customer race and the flow users as well.
+Great.
+Thanks guys.
+And then on the Samoa one, you know, news, the, the updates here, the kits will be compatible on flow cytometers kind of early on here.
+Just curious about, um, you know, what that really means for, for this year going forward, especially synergy.
+So, um, again, like maybe immunology focus, but could this help you expand to maybe MRD applications in the hemonc world, given that it's like where flow is kind of being used today in some cases.
+And also, any synergies with the Akoya transaction, given there's definitely overlaps in Akoya's customer base and the flow users as well?

 speaker

 Thanks for the question, Kyle.
 Absolutely.
-When we look at the platforms in the market, you look at a broad base, the ubiquitous platform like PCR, and then you think of all of the reagents that various companies make for the PCR platform and also sequencing, you look at flow cytometry and you say, hey, this is an existing massive base in a wide diversity of labs, to your point, in immunology, in oncology, and by utilizing that base, we'll be able to accelerate our menu development into these customers' hands.
-So in an environment where there are capital constraints, we're meeting the customers where they are and delivering the solution, and we think it's gonna be super effective.
-It's gonna have high synergy impact in our combination with ACOIA Biosciences, where we'll have a footprint in oncology there.
-We're gonna have the immunology markers coming in, flowing through the flow cytometer, no pun intended, and we're excited about that possibility.
+You know, when we look at the platforms in the market, you look at a broad base, the ubiquitous platform like PCR, and then you think of all of the reagents that various companies make for the PCR platform, and also sequencing, you look at flow cytometry and you say, hey, this is an existing massive base in a wide diversity of labs, to your point, in immunology, in oncology, and by utilizing that base, we'll be able to accelerate our menu development into these customers' hands.
+So, you know, in an environment where there are capital constraints, we're meeting the customers where they are and delivering the solution.
+And we think it's going to be super effective.
+It's going to have high synergy impact in our combination with Akoya Biosciences, where we'll have a footprint in oncology there.
+We're going to have the immunology markers coming in, flowing through the flow cytometer, no pun intended.
+And we're excited about that possibility.

 speaker